MicrosoftDocs/win32/desktop-src/axe/engine-geteventthreadingmodel.md

 *eventThreadingModel* \[out\]
 </dt> <dd>

-The threading model being used when invoking the solution’s callbacks.
+The threading model being used when invoking the solution s callbacks.
 See the [**ThreadingModel**](threadingmodel.md) enumeration for details.

 </dd> </dl>